 • After a few days or months, they’ve seen most of our content through regular updates and come aboard as a customer.

 Public relations takes the initiative to develop the business-customer relationships.
-Public relations is increasingly important as marketing is viewed as impersonal.
+Increasingly, public relations holds greater importance due to the perception of marketing as impersonal.
 It is like a good friend and savvy person who guides you to buy the best product.
 Integrate your PR efforts, content and social media to achieve the best results.